JAlcocerT/JAlcocerT/content/blog/biz-paas-website.md

 > See the regular WP Docker deployment [here](https://github.com/JAlcocerT/Docker/blob/main/Web/CMS/Wordpress%20RPi%20Docker%20compose.yml) 🐳

-### Scaling SSG Deployment
+#### Scaling SSG Deployment

-The idea behind it's very simple:
+The idea behind *seems to be* very simple:

+0. Setup a VPS/Homelab with a PaaS like Dokply
 1. Put SSG Themes inside a docker container

 {{< cards cols="1" >}}